geog4518/geog4518.github.io/Resume.md

 # Summary

-Quick Summary (not objective) specifically highlighting why you qualify for the job.
+Quick Summary specifically highlighting why you qualify for the job.

 # Work Experience (only last 10 years)